 Is your country party to the 1976 Convention on Limitation of Liability for Maritime Claims?
 If not, is there equivalent domestic legislation that applies?
 Who can rely on such limitation of liability provisions?

-Article 774 of the KCA provides that the following parties as well as shipowners can rely on limitation of liability provisions in the KCA: (i) charterer, administrator of a ship, and operator of a ship; (ii) general partner of such shipowner, charterer, administrator of a ship, and operator of a ship in case of an unlimited liability company; (iii) shipmaster, crewman, pilot and other employee or agent of such shipowner, charterer, administrator of a ship, and operator of a ship, who have caused claims by his act.
+Article 774 of the KCA provides that the following parties as well as shipowners can rely on limitation of liability provisions in the KCA: (i) charterer, administrator of a ship, and operator of a ship; (ii) in case the shipowner or the person in (i) above is a corporation, general partner/partner with unlimited liability of such corporation; (iii) shipmaster, crewman, pilot and other employee or agent of such shipowner, charterer, administrator of a ship, and operator of a ship, who have caused claims by his/her act.

 If cargo arrives delayed, lost or damaged, what can the receiver do to secure their claim?
 Is your country party to the 1952 Arrest Convention?
 If your country has ratified the 1999 Convention, will that be applied, or does that depend upon the 1999 Convention coming into force?
 If your country does not apply any Convention, (and/or if your country allows ships to be detained other than by formal arrest) what rules apply to permit the detention of a ship, and what limits are there on the right to arrest or detain (for example, must there be a “maritime claim”, and, if so, how is that defined)?
 Is it possible to arrest in order to obtain security for a claim to be pursued in another jurisdiction or in arbitration?

 At the outset, Korea is not a party to any Arrest Conventions, both 1952 and 1999.